 If an accident happens, take these steps:

-If you have taken steps to make your home safe and know what your policy covers, you can rest easy when guests arrive at your party that you are prepared.
+If you have made your home safe and know what your policy covers, you can rest easy when guests arrive at your party that you are prepared.

-Should you have any questions about Homeowners Insurance, contact us via email here or call us at (863) 646-LOCK.Continue Reading
+If you have any questions about Homeowners Insurance, contact us via email or at (863) 646-LOCK.Continue Reading

-Should you have any questions about Homeowners Insurance in regard to older homes, contact us via email here or call us at (863) 646-LOCK.Continue Reading
+If you have any questions about Homeowners Insurance regarding older homes, contact us via email or at (863) 646-LOCK.Continue Reading

 Living in Central Florida your home is at risk from a number of natural things such as hurricanes, lightning, flooding, sinkholes, and tornados.
 Natural disasters are not the only thing that put your home at risk, a grease fire in the kitchen has burned many homes to the ground over the years.
 Faulty electrical wiring can be the source of a fire, and old natural gas lines have caused entire homes to be leveled by an explosion.